 Rebecca comes from a rich musical heritage and has been performing for most of her life.
 Versatile in her style she enjoys performing in all musical genres which has led to her performing as a soloist with many different groups and for varying audiences.
 She has been a leading soloist with Adelaide’s Soul Factor Gospel Choir for the past 16 years, performs regularly with her Sisters, The Raymond Sisters and for five years was the vocal soloist with the Melbourne Staff Band with whom she toured Australia, Korea and the UK where she had the privilege of singing in the Royal Albert Hall, London.

 Rebecca performs corporately as a Singer and Actor.
-Appearing as a soloist at varying events including the Adelaide Carols by Candlelight in 2016 and shows both in theatre and the Adelaide Fringe Festival.
-Memorable roles include the role of Sandra Bloom in Big Fish with Therry Dramatic Society (2016), Laurey in Oklahoma!
-The immersive farm experience with Emma Knights Productions (2016 & 2017), Meg in Little Women with Therry (2013) and Cosette in Les Misérables with the G&S Society (2008 & 2009).
+Appearing as a soloist at varying events in Adelaide and Nationally and in Theatre.
+Memorable roles include the role of Violet Hilton in SideShow (2018) and Aida in Aida (2017) with Hills Musical Company, Sandra Bloom in Big Fish with Therry Dramatic Society (2016), Laurey in Oklahoma!
+The immersive farm experience with Emma Knights Productions (2016 & 2017), and Cosette in Les Misérables with the G&S Society (2008 & 2009).

-When not performing Rebecca has her own Mary Kay Cosmetic business and is a makeup artist.
+When not performing Rebecca teaches singing, has her own Mary Kay Cosmetic business and is a makeup artist.
 She also teaches Skincare & Self Esteem classes in schools and groups in the community.

 Having recently completed the Bachelor of Arts in Music Theatre at the Western Australia Academy of Performing Arts (WAAPA), Sarah has returned to the Eastern states to launch her professional career.
 Raised in Adelaide, she trained in jazz, ballet, tap and contemporary dance, and toured internationally with Young Adelaide Voices.
 She featured as lead vocalist alongside Kate Ceberano in Lady Marmalade (dir.
 Michael Degenhart) and performed various lead roles for State Opera SA’s Broadway Jr Series (dir.
 Patrick Lim) and Pelican Production's Music Theatre Camp.